InersIn/Pwn-Script/Linux Kernel/README.md

     -smp cores=2 \
 ```
 ## And run gdb, then use `target remote :1234` to connect to qemu.
-## To add breakpoint in gdb, first find the base address of the ko file, by opening file `/dev/<device name>`, device name can find in ko file.
+## To add breakpoint in gdb, first find the base address of the ko file, by opening file `/dev/<drive name>`, driver name can find in ko file.

 for more details, will create the tutorial in https://inersin.medium.com (tbc)